 Title II of the Americans with Disabilities Act (ADA) requires that public entities adopt and publish grievance procedures to assure the prompt and equitable resolution of complaints.

 The purpose of this ADA grievance procedure is to resolve as promptly as possible any problems, complaints, or conflicts related to the Town's ADA compliance as it relates to public access to facilities, programs and services without the need for the complainant to resort to other remedies available under the law.

-Employees with a disability-related grievance should consult their immediate supervisor or the Town of Carbondale (an Equal Opportunity Employer) Human Resource Department:
+Employees with a disability-related grievance should consult their immediate supervisor or the Town of Carbondale (an Equal Opportunity Employer) ADA Compliant Supervisors:

 WHO MAY FILE A GRIEVANCE?

 - The Town of Carbondale is not in compliance with the physical access requirements of the Americans with Disabilities Act related to its public facilities, land, or rightsof-way; or,

 - You or a specific class of individuals have been denied access to participate in a Town program, service, or activity on the basis of disability; or,